Green's function representations for Marchenko imaging without up/down decomposition: Elastodynamic wave field representation

+The explanation of the right-hand side of equation (\ref{eq318}) in terms of Huygens' principle is similar to that of equation (\ref{eq12}).
+The main extension is that the matrix-vector products in equation (\ref{eq318}) accomplish a summation over the different components of the secondary sources at ${{{\partial\mathbb{D}}_R}}$ (corresponding to the foci of the different columns of the focusing function ${\bf F}$).

-where ${\bf v}^-(\bxB,\omega)$ and ${\bf v}^+(\bxB,\omega)$ represent the upgoing and downgoing parts, respectively, of ${\bf v}(\bxB,\omega)$ for $\bxB$ at $\setdDR$.
-As for the acoustic representation of equation (\ref{eq12}), the underlying assumption in the derivation of equation (\ref{eq318}) is that evanescent waves can be neglected at $\setdDR$.
-Hence, it only holds for waves which have a horizontal slowness $\bkH$ which obeys
+As for the acoustic representation of equation (\ref{eq12}), the underlying assumption in the derivation of equation (\ref{eq318}) is that evanescent waves can be neglected at ${{\partial\mathbb{D}}_R}$.
+Hence, it only holds for waves which have a horizontal slowness ${\bf s}$ which obeys

 Using similar arguments as given below equation (\ref{eqevan}), it follows that equation (\ref{eq318}) accounts for evanescent waves inside the medium, as long as they are related to propagating waves at the surface, as formulated by equation (\ref{eqevanP}).